Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 ## Aim of the site

 This is a site that is used to on-board new employees of a (fictional) company.
 It is specifically focussed on the Information Systems (IS) department, and the new employee's relationship and induction with the IS function.
-It allows them to walk away from the experience with an understanding of how IS works for **them**, and what equipment choices they have to make that are relevant to their role.
+It allows them to walk away from the experience with an understanding of **who** in IS works for **them**, and what equipment choices they have to make that are relevant to their role.
+The information and/or choices given to the user wil be relevant to their role.

 **Link to live site:** https://stuartcox3107.github.io/is.onboard/ (opens in same tab, click back if needed)